andreknieriem/simplelightbox-wp/readme.txt

 1. Admin page where you setup the plugin

 == Changelog ==
+= 2.14.4 =
+* Updating to latest simplelightbox version which fixes captionSelector error.

 = 2.14.3 =
 * Fixing not using fileExt error on regex and updated to latest simplelightbox version